 He is the current co-chair of the Santa Barbara Wellness Summit and has held several elected positions in the California School Nutrition Association and is currently on the Santa Maria Bonita DARE fundraising committee and Wellness Council.

-Veggie Rescue Board member since 2016, engaged in gardening since a child, graduate of Cal Poly, San Luis Obispo in 1989, Mark has been professionally engaged in the vegetable business from the seed development, production and marketing side with Bejo Seeds, Inc, since 1991.
+Veggie Rescue Board member since 2016, engaged in gardening since childhood, graduate of Cal Poly, San Luis Obispo in 1989, Mark has been professionally engaged in the vegetable business from the seed development, production and marketing side with Bejo Seeds, Inc, since 1991.
 He currently covers the US and Canada as Managing Director.
 Based in the 5-Cities area of our beautiful Central Coast, he is married and proud father of 5 children.

-Janessa Von Vechten
+Janessa Van Vechten

 A Santa Barbara native, Janessa spent the last two years as a Program Manager for the Foodbank of Santa Barbara County.
 She ran nutrition education programs for children in local after school programs, food distribution programs for seniors, and resource fairs and food distributions for low income families.
 She has a background working for international nonprofits such as Kiva (microfinance) in San Francisco and the International Rescue Committee in Oakland.
 Growing up, Janessa spent many happy times on her grandparents' farm in Sonoma County and has since treasured local farms and the fresh food produced throughout California.
 Janessa has her BA from UC Berkeley and will start a remote MA program at UPenn in the Fall of 2019.

 Founded Veggie Rescue in 2010.
 A life long sales & marketing veteran of the seafood industry.
 Resident of the Santa Ynez Valley for 29 wonderful years with his wife Holly co-founder of Veggie Rescue.
-Terry's grandparents were farmers in Nebraska and time spent in his grandmother’s garden in Costa Mesa CA. began his love and understanding of food & the soil at a young age.
+Terry's grandparents were farmers in Nebraska and time spent in his grandmother’s garden in Costa Mesa, CA began his love and understanding of food & the soil at a young age.